 Carol Duke’s Paintings

 My paintings are colorful and representational.
-Of all the mediums of art that I work in, I love painting the most.
-The freedom of moving paint around a canvas.
-The spontaneity and surprise that unfolds during a session painting is very rewarding.
-Feelings and emotions come alive through the creative process of painting that is unlike any other medium I have worked in.
+The freedom of moving paint around a canvas — the spontaneity and surprise that unfolds during a session painting is very rewarding.
+Feelings and emotions come alive through the creative process of painting unlike any other medium I know.
 I can get frustrated at times but it is always a growing experience.

 “When I put a green, it is not grass.
 When I put a blue, it is not the sky.”